Devolutions/now-proto/rust/now-proto-pdu/README.md

 NOW-proto PDU encoding/decoding library
 =======================================

-This crate provides a Rust implementation of the NOW-proto protocol encoding/decoding library.
+This crate provides a Rust implementation of the NOW protocol encoding/decoding library.

 ## Library architecture details

-- The library only provides encoding/decoding functions for the NOW-proto protocol, transport layer and session processing logic should be implemented by the client/server.
+- The library only provides encoding/decoding functions for the NOW protocol, transport layer and session processing logic should be implemented by the client/server.
 - `#[no_std]` compatible.
 Requires `alloc`.
 - PDUs could contain borrowed data by default to avoid unnecessary string/vec allocations when